Leg Ulcer Treatment

-Are There Ways To Prevent These Leg Ulcers From Recurring?
+How To Prevent These Leg Ulcers From Recurring

 Sometimes when a patient’s ulcerated wound heals, they think all is well.
 But it’s likely the causes of your circulation haven’t been fully removed.
 Yes, Dr. Kapusta may have addressed varicose veins, but other varicose veins can form.
 You’ll need to think of prevention with some lifestyle changes:

 - Quit smoking — Smoking constricts blood vessels, which is the last thing you need.

 - Lose weight — The heavier you are the more pressure is placed on your legs.

 - Exercise — Movement increases blood flow, which helps keep your veins healthy.

 - Eat better — Reduce the amount of salt in your diet.
 Eat more fruits and vegetables.